SystemsApproach/ops/control.rst

   to indicate a global application that may be used by multiple enterprises.

+Anyone familiar with the 3GPP specification will recognize Aether's *VCS* abstraction as being similar to what the cellular network calls a *slice*: an isolated communication channel and associated QoS parameters.
+Much like the discussion about *subscribers* and *users* in the introduction to this chapter, Aether elected to introduce neutral terminology rather than reuse a term that comes with significant "implementation baggage."
+The *VCS* model definition then includes fields that record various implementation details, including `sst` and `sd` (3GPP-defined identifiers for the slice) and `upf` (backend UPF implementation for the Core's user plane).

 .. sidebar:: An API for Platform Services

 	*We are using Connectivity-as-a-Service as an illustrative